 - LeasePlan's leasing activities were assessed as being eligible in line with section 6.5 Transport by motorbikes, passenger cars and light commercial vehicles of Annex I of the Climate Delegated Act. - LeasePlan's lease service activities (primarily related to repairs, maintenance and tyre management) were assessed as being eligible in line with section 3.3 Manufacture of low carbon technologies for transport of Annex I of the Climate Delegated Act and 6.5 Transport by motorbikes, passenger cars and light commercial vehicles of Annex I of the Climate Delegated Act. - LeasePlan's insurance activities were assessed as being eligible in line with section 10.1 Non-life insurance: underwriting of climate-related perils of Annex II of the Climate Delegated Act.
 LeasePlan's insurance services relate to vehicle damage insurance/services and additional assistance services such as accident management.
 These activities are included under points (e) and (h) in the description of activity 10.1 Non-life insurance: underwriting of climate-related peril of Annex II of the Climate Delegated Act.
 As indicated in the name of the activity, LeasePlan's insurance policy terms must provide coverage of risks related to 'climate perils' as specified in Appendix A to Annex II to the Climate Delegated Act in order to be counted for Taxonomy-eligibility.
 LeasePlan entities can insure LeasePlan vehicles either through LeasePlan Insurance or through local risk retention schemes.
-LeasePlan Insurance covers damages caused by catastrophes in their policies and the local risk retention schemes are required to arrange this coverage locally.
+LeasePlan Insurance to arrange this coverage locally.